Additive Manufacturing

 Material Efficiency

-Material is deposited only where needed, significantly reducing waste compared to subtractive manufacturing methods.
+In 3D printing, material is deposited only where needed, this creates significantly less waste in comparison to subtractive manufacturing methods.

 Reduced Lead Times